Epitopoietic Research Corporation: Leadership

-Apostolos Stathopoulos (Co-Founder, CEO) is a neurosurgeon trained in Belgium.
-He is Chief of Neurosurgery Service at the Henry Dunant Hospital in Athens, Greece; Visiting Professor at the Department of Cell Biology and Immunology of Wageningen University and Adjunct Associate Professor of Neurological Surgery at the Keck School of Medicine of the University of Southern California.
-He serves as Co-Director of International Immunotherapy Cancer Center.
-For pioneering treatment under US Federal Right-To-Try laws, Stathopoulos was named humanitarian of the year by the Abigail Alliance.
+The leadership team includes Apostolos Stathopoulos, Thomas Chen, Virgil Schijns, and Joseph Elliot.

 Thomas Chen (Co-Founder, CMO) is a neurosurgeon and professor at the University of Southern California.
 He is one of the few fellowship trained spinal surgeons focused on spine cancer.
 Virgil Schijns (Chief Scientific Officer) is the Registered Qualified Person for Gliovac/ERC1671 in the EU.
 Joseph Elliot is the Managing Director of ERC-USA, ERC's US Subsidiary.

 Products

-Sitoiganap (EU)/Gliovac/ERC1671 is an immunotherapy vaccine that trains the body’s immune system to attack a Glioblastoma (brain tumor) using cells taken from the patient’s own tumor, along with tumor cells from three other donors.
-Unlike most vaccines, it is only given to patients who have already developed the disease, rather than prophylactically.
-By receiving tumor cells from different people, the patient’s immune system is exposed to several different tumor-associated antigens (TAA), or proteins, minimizing the chance that tumor cells might escape from the body’s defenses.
+Sitoiganap (EU)/Gliovac/ERC1671 is an immunotherapy vaccine that trains the body’s immune system to attack a Glioblastoma (brain tumor) using cells taken from the patient’s own tumor, along with tumor cells from three other donors.ERC1671 is an immunotherapy vaccine designed to train the body’s immune system to attack a Glioblastoma using cells from the patient’s own tumor and cells from three other donors.
+The vaccine has undergone trials to assess its potential, or proteins, minimizing the chance that tumor cells might escape from the body’s defenses.
 It also is believed this approach will trigger a stronger cytotoxic T-lymphocyte (CTL, or a “cell-killing” T-cell) response against the TAA on the patient’s tumor.
 In the first group of nine patients treated under the compassionate use doctrine, 100% survived for six months compared to only 33% in the control group.
 At ten months, 77% survived, compared to 10% in the control group.
 ERC1671 is currently in Phase II trials in the US, as well as being available under compassionate use protocols and right-to-try laws.
 According to the Innovation Observatory of the UK’s National Health Service: The key principle underlying this particular vaccination approach is the use of a broad set of tumour antigens, derived from freshly resected whole tumour tissue – not only from the patient under treatment, but expanded to include the same from three independent GBM tissue donors.
 This multivalent array of autologous and allogeneic antigens is expected to reduce the chance of immune escape, which can emerge from antigenic loss or active major histocompatibility complex (MHC) downregulation and is more likely to occur when using a single- or limited-antigen targeted immunotherapy.
 The future promise of this treatment might also rest in the ability to combine it with bevacizumab, and potentially with immune checkpoint inhibitors – an option that will allow more powerful immune activation in the periphery as well as more aggressive local tumour immunological targeting and destruction.

 In April 2020, ERC began development on COVIDVAC, a vaccine for COVID-19 based on ERC1671’s underlying technology.

+Recent Developments

+n 2020, ERC began the development of a COVID-19 vaccine called COVIDVAC, based on the technology underlying ERC1671.